 Two retreats were held in July in which a full day was dedicated to agricultural training, both in the classroom and out in the field.
 As Socrates states,

 “Education is the kindling of a flame, not the filling of a vessel.”

 These have been common themes in the feedback that is received from radio listeners and visitors alike, who come to see what’s on the ground at RAU: 1) a genuine gratefulness for inspiring the community to do what they did not feel was possible and, 2) tangible results of having implemented the information.
-No one can doubt Emma’s commitment and effectiveness in impacting his community through Agriculture.

 While we were away (end of August through mid-October), Emma (with the assistance of our able manager, Misengile Samuel) continued to oversee agricultural activities here at RAU and the demo plot that had been cultivated in Aya and pressed forward with the radio program without missing a beat.
 It gave Jacob and me great comfort and peace of mind to see our operations in the hands of two trustworthy people.